hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 #### What Ef Core does

 * LINQ is translated into SQL and cached
-* Data is read in one command
+* Data is read in one command / roundtrip (or few)
-* Data is turned into instances of .NET classes
+* Data is turned into instances of the .NET class
-* No tracking snapshot is created in this instance
+* No tracking snapshot is created in this instance - so this is readonly - more on this next time.

 ----

 ### Update data

-* Update data via EF Core
+* Update data using EF Core
     * In C#

 ```csharp